iPhone 6 watch. iPhone watch

 • display incoming calls (it is impossible to talk through a smart watch);

-• Displays the current iPhone battery charge.
+• displays the current iPhone battery charge.

 • Apple S1 CPU;